mcordingley/HashBin/README.md

 If you require some cryptographic hardening against potential collisions, use `Sip24`.
 This hasher requires libsodium to be present, either via PHP 7.2 or newer or through having the `sodium_compat` library installed.
-It uses SipHash-2-4 to calculated its hashes, which is a keyed hash function that works well with short inputs.
+It uses SipHash-2-4 to calculate its hashes.
+SipHash is a keyed hash function that works well with short inputs.
 Its constructor takes a secret key `SODIUM_CRYPTO_SHORTHASH_KEYBYTES` long and an integer interpreter.
 The key should be a raw binary string that persists between uses of this library.
 Ideally, the key should be generated with the `random_bytes` method:
 `random_bytes(SODIUM_CRYPTO_SHORTHASH_KEYBYTES)`.
 Store the key encoded in hexadecimal (`bin2hex`) or base64 (`base64_encode`)